mharis05/SeleniumTestNGExtentParallel/README.md

 2. Maven is installed and Environment variable is set
 3. Clone this repository

-### From IDE
-- Locate `testng.xml` in project root, right click and select Run
-- Browser can be configured by changing `value` following line in the xml file:
-`<parameter name="browser" value="chrome"/>`
-- Tests can be added or removed from execution by adding and removing `<class>` entry.

 ### From Command Line

 #### Run all tests (Parallel, default: Chrome)